How to watch Disney+ on your TV

 What does Disney+ cost?

 To Disney’s credit, this service is competitively priced.
 The monthly cost is $6.99 and — again, as a parent to young children — I’m already locked in for a year at the discounted rate of $70.
-New subscribers can test out the service with a seven-day free trial.
+(Note that Disney no longer offers a 7-day trial for new subscribers.)

 There are other promotional deals out there, too.
-LG is offering Disney+ for a year if you buy a qualifying 2019 OLED (or six months if you buy a qualifying LG NanoCell TV).
-Disney also said that they'll offer a bundle plan that includes Hulu and ESPN+ for $12.99.
+For one, Disney offers a bundle plan that includes Hulu and ESPN+ for $12.99.

 One thing that stood out to the TV and movie buffs here at Crutchfield — 4K and HDR (High Dynamic Range) content is included at no extra charge.
 Netflix charges extra for their 4K streaming tier.